Since 2010, I’ve worked as an editor and creative writing teacher,

 and line edits on manuscripts, proposals, and short prose, as well as

 MFA applications and query letters.
-I am also available for storytelling consultations and copyediting.

 My career began in the higher education division of Oxford University Press, where I helped edit the music list (The Oxford History of Western Music).
 I then worked as an In-House Editor and Foreign Rights Manager at The Friedrich Agency, editing the fiction and nonfiction of select clients, such as Lesley M.M.
 Blume, Hallgrímur Helgason, Elizabeth Kelly,

 Rufi Thorpe, and John Verdon, and selling translation rights for the agency, including authors Karen Joy Fowler, Ruth Ozeki, and Jane Smiley.

 In 2015 I moved to Charlottesville to earn my MFA in fiction at the University of Virginia, where I was a Poe/Faulkner Fellow and the Nonfiction Editor of Meridian: A Semi-Annual.

 For a quote, please send a description of your project, including word count, genre, and time frame:

 "How gracefully you delivered the (bracing) news as